vaidis/react-drupal-starter/README.md

 The `App.js` uses the `/utils/RouteProtected.js` to redirect the non-authenticated users from the protected routes to /user/login

+### Drag and Drop image
+For the `react-dropzone-uploader`to work with Drupal there is a usefull patch which: [Add withCredentials property to support CORS requests](https://github.com/fortana-co/react-dropzone-uploader/pull/49/commits/38184675592ee7be5b409dbb1da30c639f3b4e41) for a quick test you can overwrite the library files with the patched from `/fix/react-dropzone-uploader/dist`

 ## :beetle: Debuging
 - Uncomment `console.log` comments in the code
 - Install the redux browser extention for [chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) or [firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/)